 The Board requires that all audit-related services and all other permissible non-audit services provided by PricewaterhouseCoopers LLP are to be pre-approved by the Audit Committee.
 The pre-approval policies adopted by the Audit Committee provide that annual, recurring services that will be provided by Kontoor's independent registered public accounting firm and related fees are presented to the Audit Committee for its consideration and advance approval.
 Criteria are established by the Audit Committee for its advance approval of specified categories of services and payment of fees to Kontoor's independent registered public accounting firm for changes in scope of recurring services or additional nonrecurring services during the current year.
 On a quarterly basis, the Audit Committee is informed of each previously approved service performed by Kontoor's independent registered public accounting firm and the related fees.
-During the year, circumstances may arise when it may become necessary to engage the independent registered public accounting firm for additional services not contemplated in the original pre-approval categories.
-In those instances, the Audit Committee requires specific pre-approval before engaging the independent registered public accounting firm.
+During the year, circumstances may arise when it may become necessary to engage the independent registered public accounting firm.